popgengui/agestrucnb/README.md

 Starting the program
 --------------------

-	1. From a console, a terminal in Linux in OS X, or a DOS prompt or powershell in Windows, you can start the program with the command:
+	1. From a terminal in Linux or OS X, or a DOS prompt or powershell in Windows, you can start the program with the command:

 		<python> <path_to_negui.py>